Abortion rights backers block 'trigger' law in Nebraska

 Both sides have told the court there's no middle ground in the case.
 In anticipation of the ruling, 13 states have passed so-called trigger laws to automatically ban abortions if the court sides with abortion opponents.
 Ohio and Oklahoma approved their trigger laws last year.

+On Thursday, Michigan's Democratic governor, Gretchen Whitmer, filed a lawsuit asking a court to recognize the right to get an abortion under the state constitution and to overturn the state's 176-year-old ban, which might take effect again if Roe v.
+Wade ruling is vacated.

-The court’s original 1973 Roe v.
-Wade ruling allows state to regulate but not ban abortions up to the point of fetal viability, which is around the 24th week of a pregnance.
+The Roe v.
+Wade ruling allows states to regulate but not ban abortions up to the point of fetal viability, which is around the 24th week of a pregnancy.
 Justices reaffirmed the decision in 1992.

 The Nebraska vote drew promises of political retribution against some elected officials.
 Jim Pillen, a top Republican candidate for governor, said Thursday that he would work to unseat some lawmakers who are up for reelection and who voted to block the bill.